How Much Does a Kitchen Remodel Cost? | Kitchen Remodel Cost Guide

 To make things easy, we’ve broken a remodel into three pricing tiers.
 Here, we’ll look at each tier, what it could include, and its cost range.

 A cosmetic kitchen remodel ranges from putting a bit of make-up over the age spots to splurging on a facelift.
-The national average cost of a basic remodel ranges from $19,288 to $35,898.
-This tier is the least expensive because walls, utilities, and cabinets remain in place, and you do as much of the work yourself as able.
+The national average cost of a basic remodel ranges from $19,794 to $36,015.
+This tier is the least expensive because walls, utilities, and cabinets remain in place, and you do as much work yourself as possible.
 Yet, everything gets refreshed for a vibrant and updated look.
 For this makeover budget, you could include any combination of the following:

 • Painted or refaced cabinets with new hardware